-- Carried through clarifications about public and private land use reflected on Existing Land Use Map recognizing these areas may accommodate future development (e.g. Atwater Example of reuse of private recreation space) - Replaced consolidated "Residential Neighborhood" category with three more refined, fixed place type categories based on structure and density "Single Family & Duplex", "Medium Density", and "High Density" - Updated table of primary and supporting uses as it pertains to residential areas - Removed language about achieving diversity through housing supply options to support City Council position that affordability and land use, while related, are separate issues - Provided additional direction for considering residential development requests involving increased density, to emphasize compatibility with adjacent areas, improvements to neighborhood living, height, and transitions between residential place types
+- Carried through clarifications about public and private land use reflected on Existing Land Use Map recognizing these areas may accommodate future development (e.g. Atwater Example of reuse of private recreation space) - Replaced consolidated "Residential Neighborhood" category with three more refined, fixed place type categories based on structure and density - "Single Family & Duplex", "Medium Density", and "High Density" - Updated table of primary and supporting uses as it pertains to residential areas - Removed language about achieving diversity through housing supply options to support City Council position that affordability and land use, while related, are separate issues - Provided additional direction for considering residential development requests involving increased density, to emphasize compatibility with adjacent areas, improvements to neighborhood living, height, and transitions between residential place types - Revised FLU Map to remove municipal boundary so as to reflect entire planning area - Clarified Downtown is a recognized Place Type - Added reference to variance considerations (in addition to rezonings) - Listed Parks & Open Space as supporting land use

-Chapter 5:
+Chapter 5: Application of the Place Types

-- Specified recommendation for Medium Density Residential for Spring Avenue (previously Consolidated Residential Neighborhood) - Specified recommendation for Medium Density Residential near Plank Road & Naper Boulevard (Previously Consolidated Residential Neighborhood) - Updated the text to reflect development activity on East Ogden Avenue - Updated the Regional Center Place Type Text to Reflect City Council Approvals for Naper Commons and CGW areas along I88
+- Specified recommendation for Medium Density Residential for Spring Avenue (previously Consolidated Residential Neighborhood) - Specified recommendation for Medium Density Residential near Plank Road & Naper Boulevard (Previously Consolidated Residential Neighborhood) - Updated the text to reflect development activity on East Ogden Avenue - Updated the Regional Center Place Type Text to Reflect City Council Approvals for Naper Commons and CGW areas along I88 - Highlighted importance of park and open spaces as a supporting land use - Updated the discussion of Spring Avenue to focus on non-conforming land uses and offer guidance for considering future redevelopment requests

-Chapter 6:
+Chapter 6: Implementation

-- Clarified the role of the Land Use Master Plan as a high-level guide to identify, evaluate, and prioritize future implementation action items (e.g. zoning code amendments) - Specified relationship to NEST report and strategies for creation and preservation of open space - Provided context and explanation that plan recommendations are not exhaustive and allinclusive.
-Recognizes need to collaborate with other agencies and stakeholders to achieve guiding principals - Supports development of zoning tools for community consideration that will create additional accessible recreation and open space areas
+- Clarified the role of the Land Use Master Plan as a high-level guide to identify, evaluate, and prioritize future implementation action items (e.g. zoning code amendments) - Specified relationship to NEST report and strategies for creation and preservation of open space

+- Provided context and explanation that plan recommendations are not exhaustive and allinclusive.
+Recognizes need to collaborate with other agencies and stakeholders to achieve guiding principals - Supports development of zoning tools for community consideration that will create additional accessible recreation and open space areas - Added reference to adaptive reuse as a strategy to support Guiding Principle #2